lulzzz/CookedRabbit/README.md

        ApiGen re-compiled.
        Client compiled as x64 (for x86 CookedRabbit, have to go with the official NuGet from RabbitMQ)
 ```

+CookedRabbit will be Dependency Injection friendly.
+CookedRabbit services support an optional ILogger from Microsoft.Extensions.Logger.
+CookedRabbit supports logic based customizations.
+CookedRabbit has full XML comments.
+CookedRabbit Wiki will be generated from XML comments.

 </p>
 </details>